rundeck/docs/docs/administration/runner/runner-overview.md

 Building and orchestrating automation in complex multi-cloud and remote environments presents several challenges.
 The first challenge is that DevOps and Operations engineers need an alternative  to run automation in secure application environments that mandate a zero trust architecture where accessing private networks through SSH is deprecated.
 Next, significant engineering effort is required to deploy and manage automation that performs well across many remote environments and geographical regions.
 Lastly, creating resilient automation runbooks is time consuming and prone to error when coordinating a variety of complex environments.

 We are introducing a next generation architecture to address these challenges.
-With the new Process Automation architecture,  DevOps and Operations engineers can easily manage automation in a central UI while delegating job execution within different private networks or multi-cloud environments without needing to open SSH ports for accessing those networks.
+With the new Runbook Automation architecture,  DevOps and Operations engineers can easily manage automation in a central UI while delegating job execution within different private networks or multi-cloud environments without needing to open SSH ports for accessing those networks.
 The new architecture separates workflow orchestration from task execution.
 It offers next generation remote Runners that include common integration plugins like Ansible and Kubernetes that execute locally to the application environment.

 ![Next generation automation](/assets/img/architecture-nextgen.png)

-The Runner, available for both Process Automation and Runbook Automation, securely opens up network/communication between data centers and the Automation Cluster.
+The Runner, available for both Runbook Automation, securely opens up network/communication between data centers and the Automation Cluster.
 The Runner is a Remote Execution hub for Node Steps to run on specified endpoints, rather than from the Automation server itself.

 ## System Architecture